 should adopt enforcement now and shape the policy conversation.

-Verify the law in Washington
+Verify the policy in Washington

 Read the primary source — SB 5346 (2026) — study and guidance — and confirm the latest guidance with your state agency before adopting policy.